 Students in grades 11 and 12 who score a Level 1 or Level 2 on FSA retakes and who have not earned a concordant score on the ACT or SAT will be placed in an intervention course.
 This course will focus on ACT/SAT preparation and reading remediation using Lexia PowerUp and Achieve3000.
 If a student passes the FSA retake or earns a concordant score, (s)he may exit the intensive reading program at the end of the first semester.

-Math: Students in grades 7 and 8, who score an achievement level 1 on FSA, will be placed in standard math classes and will not qualify for advanced math programs.
-Eighth grade students scoring an achievement level 1 on the pre-algebra FSA will be given priority for Algebra 1A/1B upon entering high school.
+Math: Students in grades 7 and 8, who score an achievement level 1 on FSA, the state assessment will be placed in standard math classes and will not qualify for advanced math programs.
+Eighth grade students scoring an achievement level 1 on the pre-algebra FSA, state assessment will be given priority for Algebra 1A/1B upon entering high school.
 As a mandatory Florida math graduation requirement, students in Algebra 1 and Geometry are required to take an "End-of-Course" exam.
-Students not scoring an achievement level 3 or higher will be placed in a Lliberal Aarts Mmath course.
+Students not scoring an achievement level 3 or higher will be placed in a liberal arts math course Foundations or a Foundations/Geometry co-requisite course combination based on scale score.
 Secondary schools will also be utilizing the Edgenuity online program to remediate course work, as a virtual tutor, and credit recovery.
-Additional remedial options are available in all Clay County secondary schools through the Guidance School Counseling Department.
+Additional remedial options are available in all Clay County secondary schools through the School Counseling Department.